-For many years I have been exploring, moving within, singing and writing about a concept that I call ALIVE:ness — the extent to which OTHERS are ALIVE TO US — and have been investigating this idea relative to the contemporary digital context in which we live, one in which we are divided by geopolitical borders and encouraged to draw personal and moral boundaries between self and other.
-I have been writing about our tendency to COUNT and MEASURE and to CREATE HIERARCHIES and CATEGORISE our experiences, to DIVIDE ourselves.
-It is my intention to queer my identity in the world, to see myself as SIMILARLY DIFFERENT with all the queer bodies in the world.
+For many years I have been exploring, moving within, singing and writing about a concept that I call ALIVE:ness — the extent to which we understand others as alive to us and how this calls us into action or inaction.
+I have been investigating this idea relative to the contemporary digital context in which we live, one in which we are divided by geopolitical borders and encouraged to draw personal and moral boundaries between self and other.
+I have been writing about our tendency to count, measure and create hierarchies, to categorize ourselves and our experiences, to divide ourselves.
+It is my intention to queer my identity in the world, to see myself as similarly different with all bodies in the world.
 I sing, create music, move and incorporate my texts into a multimedia project with acclaimed guitarist Jaco Bertacco aka Tide of Sound, that we call Mad Kate | the Tide.
 I am given the opportunity to explore many genders and identities in a multimedia, hyperlinked and textual approach to live and recorded musical performance.

+I got my MFA in Writing and Consciousness from the New College of California and a BA in Peace and Conflict Studies with an emphasis in Gender and Sustainable Development from the University of California, Berkeley.
+I loved school and I love learning.
+But I never wanted to just study other bodies so I had to take my body out of the academy and experiment through and with it.
+I want to share my writing and especially engage with my readers.
+I try to blog regularly in my LOVE LETTERS and I am occasionally published in other places.
 There will never be enough time to explore all the different genders I would like to inhabit.
 But in each of the personas I explore, the through-line has been my intellectual and artistic interest in the politics of borders–both between bodies and within bodies.
 This pursuit has manifested itself in many forms–whether it be interviewing women who live in rural farming cooperatives in Nicaragua and Haiti; advocacy of immigrants and political asylum seekers in the Bay Area; teaching creative writing inside the San Francisco Women’s Jail; sex / work / performance /art; critical and creative writing; or diving off the stage into a crowd of rowdy pogo punks while singing with my band.